 A range of appropriate zones are shown on the tags of just about any perennial or tree you’ll buy.
-But there are some things to keep in mind about gardening zones.
+But, as mentioned, there are some things to keep in mind about gardening zones.

 First, your zones are general guidelines, not hard and fast rules.